You can get from London to Amsterdam by train, bus or flight.

 Yes, there are direct routes from London to Amsterdam with the following travel companies:

-When planning your trip from London to Amsterdam, it’s good to keep in mind what tickets to purchase and their prices in the next 7 days:
+When planning your trip between London and Amsterdam, it’s good to keep in mind what tickets to purchase and their prices in the next 7 days:

 Here are some other resources that might have the information you need